 Despite all this, ayahuasca is clearly here to stay.
 To quote anthropologist Glenn Shepard:

 “The genie is out of the bottle, tweeting about the next shamanic bodywork leadership seminar, and the bottle; well, check and see if it isn’t in the back of your fridge by the vegan TV dinner.”

 Given this truth, I believe it’s a matter of integrity that we take responsibility for knowing and owning the medicine’s dark side.
-To the extent that we can take ownership, assume responsibility, and include the dark side in the bigger picture—this, and this—we deflect potential scandals that might derail momentum towards incorporating ayahuasca into modern society in an aboveboard and legal way.
+To the extent that we can take ownership, assume responsibility, and include the dark side in the bigger picture—this, and this—we deflect potential scandals that might derail momentum towards incorporating ayahuasca into modern society in an aboveboard and yes, eventually legal way.